-DeJon Jarreau and Kelvin Sampson's player-coach relationship is one of college basketball's best stories.
+DeJon Jarreau and Kelvin Sampson's player-coach relationship was one of college basketball's best stories last season.
 (Photo by F. Carter Smith)

 University of Houston's basketball squad is emerging as one of the most unselfish teams in America.
 (Photo by F. Carter Smith)

 UH Marcus Sasser can be one of the best shooters in the country.
 (Photo by F. Carter Smith)